-Following its first showing in Latin America, Louise Bourgeois: The Return of the Repressed has been re-imagined for the unique setting of the Freud Museum London, which was discussed as a venue by Louise Bourgeois before her death.
-Appropriately, in the final home of Sigmund Freud and his daughter Anna Freud, this exhibition explores the artist’s complex and ambivalent engagement with the theory and practice of psychoanalysis.
+Following its first showing in Latin America, Louise Bourgeois: The Return of the Repressed was re-imagined for the unique setting of the Freud Museum London, which was discussed as a venue by Louise Bourgeois before her death.
+Appropriately, in the final home of Sigmund Freud and his daughter Anna Freud, this exhibition explored the artist’s complex and ambivalent engagement with the theory and practice of psychoanalysis.

 Curated by Philip Larratt-Smith.

 Louise Bourgeois was born in Paris in 1911 and lived in the United States from 1938 until her death in 2010.
 She became one of the best known artists of the 20th century, whose work has inspired a rich commentary from academics and critics alike.
 What is not generally known is that she also undertook a psychoanalysis spanning three decades.
 The exhibition is based on the discovery of two boxes of writings by her longtime assistant Jerry Gorovoy at the beginning of 2004, and two more in early 2010.
 These constitute an archive of over one thousand loose sheets recording her reactions to her psychoanalytic treatment from 1951; several texts refer directly to Dr. Henry Lowenfeld, whom she saw from 1952 to 1982.
 In some cases these texts complement existing diaries that she kept throughout her life, while in others they serve to fill in the gaps for those years in which she did not keep a diary.